 Aaron Meskin is Professor of Philosophical Aesthetics at the University of Leeds.
 He works on a variety of issues in philosophical aesthetics, the philosophy of food, and philosophical psychology.
 Aaron is the editor and author of numerous publications including The Routledge Companion to Comics (2016) and The Art of Comics: A Philosophical Approach (Wiley-Blackwell 2012).
 In July 2019, Aaron will begin as Head of the Department of Philosophy at the University of Georgia.

-He collaborated with poet Helen Mort on Opposite: Poems, Philosophy & Coffee, to be published by Valley Press in May 2019.
+He collaborated with poet Helen Mort on Opposite: Poems, Philosophy & Coffee, published by Valley Press in May 2019.

 50p from every copy sold of this book will be donated to the the Leeds Community Foundation’s Healthy Holidays campaign, which enables vulnerable children in Leeds to have access to food and fun activities during the school holidays.